davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

 ### Using [route's data]

-If you added the routing module / provider, you can set the metadata for a page using a [route's data].
+If you added the library's routing module, you can set the metadata for a page using a [route's data].
 For instance:

 --8<-- "includes/routing-usage.md"